Nighthawk roadmap¶

 - It should not restate what is already implemented today.

-Prompt context: locals digest (future)¶
+Prompt context: locals digest¶

 Introduce an optional "locals digest": a very short, high-signal summary of the current evaluation locals.